rsolter/rsolter.github.io/_posts/2020-05-05-SerieA_Classification.md

 In statistics and machine learning, ensemble methods leverage multiple machine learning models to obtain a single set of predictions informed by all the original models.
 Essentially, each model gets to “vote” on the outcome and the majority or plurality outcome is the winner.

-Whiel the package ‘caretEnsemble’ supports adding a ensemble method to the end of the modeling pipeline, it doesn’t support the timeslice feature used above, so a custom, basic approach is used where each model’s predictions are weighted by that model’s overall stest accuracy.
+While the package ‘caretEnsemble’ supports adding a ensemble method to the end of the modeling pipeline, it doesn’t support the timeslice feature used above, so a custom, basic approach is used where each model’s predictions are weighted by that model’s overall stest accuracy.

 Below you can see the results from 21 matches from Sampdoria’s 2019-20 season, specifically rounds 4-24.
 In total 13 of those matches were correctly predicted.
+Alongside the actual and predicted outcomes, the weighted probabilities generated by the ensembel are listed by outcome.
+For example, the first row shows results for the match on September 22 against Torino.
+The ensemble predicted a 0.622 probability of a win for Sampdoria, and was ultimately right.

     ##    match_date          Opp actual prediction Accuracy     D     L     W
     ## 1  2019-09-22       Torino      W          W        1 0.080 0.297 0.622